 |Smoke detector reference design hardware for prototyping and solution evaluation.

-A tested and verified UL-217 smoke detection algorithm is embedded as part of the installer for evaluation.
+A tested and verified UL 217/UL 268 smoke detection algorithm is embedded as part of the installer for evaluation.

-CN0537 Source Code (excl. detection algorithm) plus over 1000+ sample fire/smoke datasets taken at certified UL-217 facilities for algorithm development.
+CN0537 Source Code (excl. detection algorithm) plus over 1000+ sample fire/smoke datasets taken at certified UL 217/UL 268 facilities for algorithm development.

 Since the 1970s, smoke detectors have become commonplace in commercial and residential buildings.
-Two basic types of detectors exist today—the ionization type, which uses radioactive matter to ionize the air and checks for an electrical imbalance; and the photoelectric type, which uses a light source aimed at an angle away from a photodetector and checks for photodetector current caused by the light reflecting from airborne particles to the photodiode.
+Two basic types of detectors exist today, the ionization type that uses radioactive matter to ionize the air and checks for an electrical imbalance, and the photoelectric type that uses a light source aimed at an angle away from a photodetector and checks for photodetector current caused by the light reflecting from airborne particles to the photodiode.
 Although a combination solution of both types is recommended, the photoelectric smoke detector is more popular due to its improved reliability in detecting common house fires and faster response times to smoldering fires.

 Unfortunately, smoke detector technology and regulations have also remained virtually the same since the 1970s despite the advances in electronics and common household materials through the decades.
-New revisions in standards, such as ANSI/UL-217 and ANSI/UL-268, published by Underwriters Laboratory (UL), or the NFPA® 72 National Fire Alarm Code, published by the National Fire Protection Agency (NFPA), aim to address this gap by placing more complex requirements on modern smoke detector designs.
+New revisions in standards, such as ANSI/UL 217 and ANSI/UL 268, published by Underwriters Laboratory (UL), or the NFPA® 72 National Fire Alarm Code, published by the National Fire Protection Agency (NFPA), aim to address this gap by placing more complex requirements on modern smoke detector designs.
 Other worldwide standards, such as EN 14604, EN 54, and ISO 7240 will likely add similar tests to address this and other concerns in the future, making it more important to have more advanced sensing capabilities.

 Smoke Detection Using the ADPD188BI